SAP-samples/teched2022-IN261/exercises/ex1/README.md

 8. Check out the examples for *Payload* and *Headers*

-## Exercise 1.2 - Explore switching events on in SAP S/4HANA (demo only)
+## Exercise 1.2 - Explore switching events on in SAP S/4HANA (for your reference to detail out demo only - PLEASE SKIP)

 Now we will look at how to switch events on in SAP S/4HANA.